tbradbury/learning-site/md-posts/add-unit-testing.md

 "test:ci": "jest --coverage --ci"
 ```

 The above is added to the script section.
 Running `yarn test` will now run our test suite.
 We have added the `--coverage` flag this indicates that test coverage information should be collected and reported in the output.
-With this we can make a aditional change to out `jest.config.js` file to say what level of coverage we want on out project.
+With this we can make a additional change to out `jest.config.js` file to say what level of coverage we want on out project.

 ```
 coverageThreshold: {